dougsillars/StreamOrNot/README.md

 If you (like me) love using WebPageTest to get metrics on page load, StreamOrNot can report the streaming data via custom metrics.
 Once the video is completed, the video results are placed in hidden DIVs that WPT can read.

-To import this data into Webpage test, copy the following into the Advanced Settings:Custom:Custom Metrics:
+To import the video results data into WPT, copy the following into the Advanced Settings:Custom:Custom Metrics:
 ```
 [videostats]
 return document.getElementById("WPTData").innerHTML;